A Quotient Homology Theory of Representation in Neural Networks: Results

 As can be seen in Figure \ref{fig:hom propagation}, quotient homology shows different behavior than the reproduced curves (one might also compare them to the original curves in their paper for a similar conclusion).
 Thus, our analysis shows that if we consider purely topological transformations, then it seems that while neural networks might initially twist the manifolds to look like they have lost topological features, actual changes in the topology of such manifolds happen much more gradually.
 This leads one to wonder whether topological changes in the sense of non-homeomorphism or rather strong geometric changes matter more for network performance.
-We focus more on this question in the discussion.
+We focus more on this question in {section \ref{top vs geom} of} the discussion.

-One might object that the datasets in Naitzat et al. are not convex, and therefore we cannot apply Theorem \ref{Convex homology theorem}, as then we would miss changes in topology induced by the rank source.
+The datasets in \citet{naitzat2020topology} are not convex, and if low-rank regions exist we cannot apply Theorem \ref{Convex homology theorem} without checking for the convexity of each intersection, as then we would miss changes in topology induced by the rank source.
 To check if this was in fact an issue, we computed the rank of the maps over each polyhedron in the polyhedral decomposition for all models and datasets.
 The results can be seen in the bottom right plot of Figure \ref{fig:hom propagation} and show that regions of lower rank appear very rarely and are unlikely to have a severe impact on the curves that we estimate.